Download NTFS for macOS 10.12 Sierra for free to read/write to NTFS drive on Mac

-It would be nice of Apple to add NTFS writting support for people who use drives between Windows and Mac OS X. But smart as macOS 10.12 Sierra hasn't made it easier for mounting NTFS drive and made it possible to write to NTFS drive in macOS 10.12 Sierra.
-A NTFS for macOS 10.12 Sierra app is needed to help people who want to read and write NTFS drive in macOS 10.12 Sierra. iBoysoft Drive Manager, an easy-to-use Mac tool, makes it easy to mount, read, write NTFS drive in macOS 10.12 Sierra.
-It is highly recommended for people who want to write NTFS in macOS 10.12 Sierra.
+It would be nice if Apple adds NTFS writting support to enable users share drives between Windows and Mac operating systems.
+Or, an NTFS for macOS 10.12 Sierra app will be helpful for those who want to read and write NTFS drive in macOS 10.12 Sierra. iBoysoft Drive Manager, an easy-to-use Mac tool, makes it easy to mount, read, write NTFS drive in macOS 10.12 Sierra is the one you need to write NTFS in macOS 10.12 Sierra.

 About NTFS and macOS 10.12 Sierra